The Big House (tournament): 2015–2019

-The fifth edition of The Big House was held from October 2–4, 2015 in Dearborn.
+The fifth edition of The Big House was held from October 2–4, 2015, in Dearborn.
 Prior to the tournament, top Swedish player Leffen was denied entry into the United States at customs because of lack of a proper work visa due to his affiliation with an American company, Team SoloMid.
-It was won by Adam "Armada" Lindgren over Juan "Hungrybox" Debiedma in the grand finals.
+The tournament was won by Adam "Armada" Lindgren over Juan "Hungrybox" Debiedma in the grand finals.
 Super Smash Bros. for Wii U was featured for the first time, and was won by Gonzalo "ZeRo" Barrios, who also won all nationals he attended up to that point, including the super majors Apex 2015 and EVO 2015.
 There were 1,317 singles entrants for Melee and 512 for Wii U. This iteration of the tournament dropped Project M as an official event.

 The sixth Big House was held on October 7–9, 2016.
 It was the first American tournament that William "Leffen" Hjelte attended since HTC Throwdown 2015.
 Melee was won by Joseph "Mango" Marquez, marking it as his third win at The Big House.
 Wii U was won by Gonzalo "ZeRo" Barrios and was his third consecutive title at The Big House.

-The seventh Big House was held on October 6–8, 2017 at the Cobo Center in Detroit.
+The seventh Big House was held on October 6–8, 2017, at the Cobo Center in Detroit.
 Melee was won by Juan "Hungrybox" Debiedma over Justin "Plup" McGrath.
 Wii U was won by Samuel "Dabuz" Buzby over Tyler "Marss" Martins.

 The Big House 8 was held on October 5–7, 2018, and it was once again held at the Cobo Center in Detroit.
 Melee was won by Juan "Hungrybox" Debiedma over Justin "Plup" McGrath.
 Wii U was won by Brian "Cosmos" Kalu over Eric "ESAM" Lew.
 The original Super Smash Bros. was won by Daniel "SuPeRbOoMfAn" Hoyt over Josh Brody.

-The Big House 9 was held on October 4–6, 2019 at the Cobo Center in Detroit.
+The Big House 9 was held on October 4–6, 2019, at the Cobo Center in Detroit.
 Melee was won by Joseph "Mango" Marquez over Zain Naghmi.
 Super Smash Bros.
 Ultimate was featured for the first time, and was won by Sota "Zackray" Okada over Samuel "Dabuz" Buzby.
 Smash 64 was won by Josh Brody over Prince.
 There were also smaller Super Smash Bros.
 Brawl and Wii U side events, respectively won by Hunter "Player-1" Rogers over Will "Lain" Vetter and Brenden "ShyDude" King over "AFMbot".